pokeclicker/pokeclicker-wiki/data/Pokérus/overview.md

 ## Spreading Pokérus

-Spreading Pokérus can only occur in the [[Pokémon Day Care]].
+Spreading Pokérus can only occur in the [Pokémon Day Care](#!Hatchery).
 Currently, only a Pokémon that fulfill the below conditions are capable of spreading the virus:

 **Spreader requeriments**
 1. Infected with Pokérus, state is **Contagious** or **Resistant**